Last updated 9 Jul 2026, 19:32 UTC · updated through the trading day

 Can I use Stock Market Fear and Greed data in my own app or trading bot?

-Yes.
-The CFGI API gives developers access to fear and greed scores and market signals for dashboards, trading bots, apps and research tools.
+A stock market data API is coming soon.
+The CFGI API already serves crypto fear and greed scores for dashboards, trading bots, apps and research tools, with stock market data on the way.

 About CFGI